sparkison/m3u-editor/docs/auto-merge-channels.md

 3. **Advanced Settings** (expandable section)
    - **Prioritize by resolution**: Use stream analysis for master selection
    - **Force complete re-merge**: Reprocess all channels regardless of existing state

+### Manual Merge Interface
+Located in Channels and VODs list pages:

+1. **Merge Same ID** action
+   - **Preferred Playlist**: Select playlist to prioritize as master during merge
+   - **Failover Playlists**: One or more playlists to use as failover sources
+   - **Order by Resolution**: ⚠️ Enable resolution-based prioritization (may cause IPTV rate limiting)
+   - **Deactivate Failover Channels**: Automatically disable channels used as failovers

 ## Testing Locally